 The Board introduced themselves, and responded to a question about how many are residents (all, as that is a requirement to serve on the Board).

+Finance Discussion

 Director McAskin provided a summary:

 District serves the 144 homes of the District only.
 Revenues have stayed the same over the last decade (slightly down), but expenditures up.
 Investment income down from around 6% down to nearly 0% (PDPA certified investments only).
 As a result, the District has been running a deficit of approximately $20K/yr for the last several years.